-Businesses and shops in the UK can refuse cash payment.
+To put it abruptly, yes, shops in the UK can legally refuse cash payment.

-There is common misconception that cash is ‘legal tender’ that cannot be refused as payment.
+There is a common misconception that if cash is considered a legal tender businesses must accept it as payment.

-However, this rule does not apply in day-to-day transactions.
-This point is highlighted by the Bank of England, which states that legal tender has ‘no place in everyday life’.
+However, this rule does not apply to everyday transactions.
+The Bank of England reinforces this point, stating that legal tender has “no practical meaning in everyday life.”

 In response to a 2022 petition to make cash acceptance mandatory, the UK Government stated:

-It did recognise that some ‘vulnerable people’ rely on cash.
-However, it made it clear that it is still the right of the individual businesses to choose what form of payment they accept.
+Through this policy, the government recognises the more vulnerable people, such as those on lower incomes, who rely on cash.
+However, it made it clear that it is still the individual businesses right to choose which forms of payment they accept.

 Cash management (not to be confused with cashflow management) refers to all of the tasks and processes related to handling physical currency.